-Performance Standard Performance Requirements Reducing Health Disparities - Article 3, Sections 3.01 and 3.02 (continued) Hypertension, and depression by race/ethnicity and gender once the scores for 2017 performance become available, in July 2018.
-The scores will be reported in run charts demonstrating comparison with baseline 2016 performance, which will be reported in July 2017.
-The Exchange and Contractor will set an intermediate milestone for each measure against which performance in 2017 will assessed.
+Performance Standard Performance Requirements Reducing Health Disparities - Article 3, Sections 3.01 and 3.02 (continued) mutually agreed upon performance goal which will be documented in the Contractor's Quality Improvement Strategy.
 Performance Levels: Contractor achieves intermediate milestones for less than half of all measures: 3% penalty Contractor achieves intermediate milestones for at least half of all measures: No penalty.
 Contractor achieves intermediate milestones for all measures: 3% credit 3.5 Network Design Based on Quality - Article 1, Section 1.02 4% of total performance penalty for this Group.
-Expectation: Contractor shall include quality criteria into its Exchange network development, with a phased approach starting in plan year 2017.
+Expectation: Contractor shall include quality criteria into its Exchange network development, with a phased approach starting in plan year 2017 and continuing in plan years 2018 and 2019.
 Contractor will report on progress after 2017 plan year is complete, in 2018, through the Application for Certification for 2019.
 Performance Levels: Contractor is unable to describe valid inclusion of quality criteria into Exchange network development by end of year 2017: 4% penalty Contractor reports strategy for inclusion of quality criteria in all networks offered to Exchange enrollees, and demonstrates implementation of criteria by end of year 2017: No penalty Contractor fulfills the requirement for "no penalty" above, plus submits documentation that contracted hospitals have been notified in 2017 of expectation to meet targets for appropriate use of C-Section and reduction in Hospital Acquired Conditions by 2019: 4% credit